Newsletter blocks add an option for visitors to subscribe to a newsletter. The footer is a popular place for this block.

 To add a newsletter block:

-- Edit a page or post, click an insert point, and click Newsletter from the menu.
+- Edit a page or post, click Edit Block or an insert point, then click Newsletter from the menu.
 For help, visit Adding content with blocks.

 - Use the Content tab to set up the newsletter block and add a post-submit message or redirect.